ohmyzsh/ohmyzsh/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve ohmyzsh!
+about: Create a report to help us improve Oh My Zsh

 ---

-**Describe the bug**
 <!--
 Fill this out before posting.
 You can delete irrelevant sections, but an issue where no sections have been filled will be deleted without comment.
 -->

+**Describe the bug**
+A clear description of what the bug is.

 **To Reproduce**
-For Example:
-Steps to reproduce the behavior:
+Steps to reproduce the behavior, for example:
 1. Enable this plugin '...'
 2. Run command '...' or try the autocomplete command '...'
 3. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A brief description of what should happen.

 **Screenshots and/or Recordings**
 If applicable, add screenshots to help explain your problem.
-Also you can record an asciinema session (https://asciinema.org/)
+You can also record an asciinema session: https://asciinema.org/

 **Desktop (please complete the following information):**
  - OS / Distro: [e.g. Arch Linux, macOS]